tapis-project/taccster24-tapis-tutorial/index.md

 ## Schedule
 * 1.00 PM - Welcome
-* 1:10 PM - Introduction to Tapis
+* 1:05 PM - Introduction to Tapis (Steve)
-* 1:30 PM - Tapis Authentication and Systems API
+* 1:25 PM - Tapis Authentication (Gilbert) and Creating Tapis Systems (Anagha)
 * 2:00 PM - Break
-* 2:15 PM - Introduction to Natural Language Processing and HuggingFace
+* 2:15 PM - Introduction to Natural Language Processing (Anagha)
-* 2:45 PM - Using the Transformers Library for Sentiment Analysis
+* 2:30 PM - Running Tapis Sentiment Analysis Application and Jobs (Steve)
-* 3:00 PM - Introduction to Tapis Apps and Jobs
+* 3:00 PM - Tapis Workflows, Pods and Tapis-UI (Nathan and Christian)
 * 4.00 PM - Tutorial wrap-up

 The resources you will be using today are provided by funding from the National Science Foundation: